GrinonBarrett/Taksidos/Core Rules/Character Creation/Species/Magman.md

  • Any effect which would heal the magman has a 1 in 3 chance not to.
  • They do not swim in water, instead walking on the surface below.

-**Molten Guard**: The unusual surface of the magman’s form causes all successful unarmed attacks to the magman to burn that foe, inflicting a fire attack.
+**Molten Guard**: The unusual surface of the magman’s form causes all successful unarmed attacks against the magman to potentially burn that foe, inflicting a fire attack.